Flight-Free-UK/flight_free_uk_website/source/posts/destination-channel-islands.html.markdown

 ![Image shows a basin of yachts with a church and lots of buildings on the hill in the background](/images/uploads/stpeterport.jpg "St Peter Port, Guernsey")

 Guernsey is the flattest of the islands and slightly smaller than its big sister Jersey.
 It’s a little more sedate in its pace of life and has a more rural feel.
 If you are exploring, it's good to know that the network of ‘rouettes tranquilles’ gives priority to walkers, cyclists and horse riders.
 St Peter Port is a jewel of a town, with cobbled streets bedecked with bunting, clustered around a harbour filled with yachts.
 Victor Hugo wrote part of Les Miserables while he was exiled here in the 1850s.
-You can visit his house high above the town, where each room is lushly decorated in a different style – but make sure you book in advance.
+You can visit his house high above the town, where each room is lushly decorated in a different style – just make sure you book in advance.

 ![](/images/uploads/quotes2.jpg)